-Terms, conditions and restrictions regarding the use of the property which are noted on the title.
-A covenant may affect future plans or resale of the property.
+Any terms, conditions and restrictions regarding the use of the property that are noted on the Title.
+A covenant may affect future plans or resale for the property.

 This type of ownership is common where there is more than one home on a block of land.
-You are all owners of the land and you each lease your home.
+All owners own the land, and each leases their home from the owner group.
 The lease will usually provide for an exclusive use area for each cross-lessee.
-It's like owning a freehold property but there are some restrictions.
+A cross lease is similar to owning a freehold property, but there are restrictions.

-This sale method is when a property is marketed for a set period with an advertised end date.
+A sale method used when a property is marketed for a set period with an advertised end date.
 The seller isn’t obliged to accept any offers and can choose to accept an offer at any point during the listing period.

 Failure to make mortgage payments on time or to comply with other requirements of the mortgage.

 A percentage of the purchase price paid in advance to secure the sale of real estate.
 (This is not the same as the bank deposit a bank requires before it will lend money to buy a property).